domi91c/chrome-zendesk-notifier/readme.md

-# Zendesk Chrome Extension
+# Zendesk Checker Chrome Extension

 Checks for new tickets in a given view and alerts the user via Chrome rich notifications.

+# Install
+Drag zendesk-checker-#.#.#.crx into chrome://extensions

-# Releases
+# Release Notes

+##v1.2.1
+* Popup now shows tickets instead of settings
+* Settings moved to Options page

 ##v1.1.1
 * Opens tickets and views in existing Zendesk tab